LuxCoreRender/BlendLuxCore/readme.md

 ### Supported Blender Versions

 Blender 2.79 is supported by BlendLuxCore v2.0, v2.1 and v2.2.
-Blender 2.80 and 2.81 are supported by BlendLuxCore v2.2.
+Blender 2.80, 2.81 and 2.82 are supported by BlendLuxCore v2.2 and greater versions.

 ### Download